rcjj98/tp/docs/UserGuide.md

 Notes:
 1. Filepath can be relative or absolute.
-2. No duplicates are allowed to be imported into the address book.
+2. No duplicates are allowed to be imported into the HRConnect.
-   1. Data in the address book has a higher priority than data in the save file.
+   1. Data in the HRConnect has a higher priority than data in the save file.
-3. Save files needs to end with `.csv` in order for the address book to recognise the save file.
+3. Save files needs to end with `.csv` in order for the HRConnect to recognise the save file.
-4. If any error is found, **none** of the data in the save file will be imported into the address book.
+4. If any error is found, **none** of the data in the save file will be imported into the HRConnect.

 Format: `import FILEPATH`